open-telemetry/opentelemetry-dotnet/docs/metrics/README.md

 process lifetime should be be modeled as `Resource`, instead of adding them to each metric measurement.
 Refer to this [doc](./customizing-the-sdk/README.md#resource) for details and examples.

+## Common issues that lead to missing metrics

+* The `Meter` used to create the instruments is not added to the `MeterProvider`.
+Use `AddMeter` method to enable the processing for the required metrics.